 - Obadiah 4 of the “mounting up of the eagle”

-Other than the Septuagint passages, the word meteorízo is only used in the New Testament one time, here in Luke 12:29.
-And the rest of the Luke 12 passage uses a different Greek word which is translated in English, “anxious” to refer to worry.
+Other than the Septuagint passages, the word meteorízo is only in the New Testament one time, here in Luke 12:29.
+The rest of the Luke 12 passage uses a different Greek word which is translated in English, “anxious” to refer to worry.

 Zodhiates defining the word meteorízo says it is used figuratively “of the mind, to animate, incite, also to cause to be hesitant, to fluctuate, make one’s faith waver as if blown about by wind.”
 In the New Testament, he tells us that it means “to be in suspense or of a doubtful mind, anxious, fluctuating between hope and fear.”

 I had a hard time at first with all this context.
-I had a hard time taking what I had just learned about this word and keeping it all in mind when I went back to the passage in Luke 12.
+Keeping all I had just learned this week in my mind and processing it when I went back to the passage in Luke 12 was difficult.
 And then, the Holy Spirit reminded me: wings!

 Do you see the references to wings?

 In the Septuagint there are two references to wings (those of the cherubim and those of the eagle).
-In Luke 12 Jesus refers to birds two times in the context of worry and anxiety.
-And did you see the part that Zodhiates (this was in Vine’s, too!) that said fluctuating between hope and fear?
+Jesus in Luke 12 refers to birds two times in the context of worry and anxiety.
+Did you see the part that Zodhiates (this was in Vine’s, too!) that said fluctuating between hope and fear?

 A picture came into my head of the flapping of wings (as of a bird taking off), going up and down.